Q: Why did you build a children’s hospital? Aren’t there other hospitals?

 Q: I’m just a kid.
 What can I do?

 A: You can tell your friends and family about this website, and ask them to help.
-Collect nickels and quarters from classmates and neighbors, and give them to an adult who can arrange to donate the funds to HI.
+Collect nickels and quarters or more from classmates and neighbors, and give them to an adult who can arrange to donate the funds to Holy Innocents.

 Q: Isn’t the US government already doing something about malaria in Africa?

 A: Yes.
-The President’s Malaria Initiative is a collaborative effort by the USAID, CDC, Department of State and the White House to bring about a 50% reduction in the incidence of malaria in 15 African nations.
+The President’s Malaria Initiative is a collaborative effort by the USAID, CDC, Department of State and the White House started in 2005 to bring about a 50% reduction in the incidence of malaria in 15 African nations.
 We applaud and support this goal.

 Q: Is my donation fully tax-deductible?